giserh/PySlope/README.md

    will ever need including the ones required by this program.
 Highly recommended and great tutorials on how to set that up on your machine - windows/OSX/Linux

-    -> Conda does not include Click - you must manually download it<-
+    -> Vanilla Conda does not include Click - you must manually download it<-

     	conda install click